zahydo/software_engineering_II_lessons/principles/solid/interfacesegregation.md

 ## Interface Segregation
 One should avoid having a single large and confusing interface, and instead should divide it into smaller and more manageable interfaces.
 ### Bad example:
-Suppose we have an interface that does the following:
+We need to group functions that allow us to do statistical calculations, so we do the following.
 ```JAVA:
     public interface Calculate{
         void arithmeticMean();